sercankulcu/sercankulcu.github.io/_teaching/operating-systems.md

 ---

 ![operating systems](/images/teaching/operating-systems-course.webp){: .align-left width="200" style="float: left; margin-right: 10px;"}
 Operating systems are a fundamental part of modern computing.
-They form the foundation of every computer system.
-Their main role is to manage hardware and software resources efficiently.
+Operating systems manage hardware resources and provide abstractions and services for application software.
+They coordinate processor time, memory, storage, devices, and communication while supporting protection, isolation, and controlled resource sharing.
 An operating system provides a platform for programs to run.
 It acts as a bridge between hardware and software applications.
 This ensures that applications can interact with hardware using a standardized interface.
 The operating system handles tasks like memory management, process scheduling, and input/output operations.
 Without it, a computer is just a collection of hardware components.
-These components cannot be controlled or used effectively by users.
-The operating system makes the computer functional and user-friendly.

 ## Ders Öğretim Planı
 [Ders Öğretim Planı (PDF)](../files/os/slides/Bolum_00_Ders_Ogretim_Planı.pdf)